TimMikeladze/typescript-react-package-starter/README.md

-# React Package Starter
+# 📦 React • Typescript • Package Starter

-This is a simple and slightly opinionated starter kit for developing and publishing React packages.
+A slightly opinionated starter kit for developing React and/or TypeScript packages.
 It comes with a several pre-configured tools, so you could focus on coding instead of configuring a project for the nth time.
+From building to releasing a package, this starter kit has you covered.

+> 👋 Hello there!
+Follow me [@linesofcode](https://twitter.com/linesofcode) or visit [linesofcode.dev](https://linesofcode.dev) for more cool projects like this one.

-## Getting started
+## 🏃 Getting started

 ```console
 npx degit TimMikeladze/tsup-react-package-starter my-react-package